-Most insurance plans will cover the cost of one wig, but it can be fun to have more than one and to change your appearance on different days.
-Women who have gone through chemotherapy often donate their wigs so that other women can get them for free.
-Support groups may also have wig exchanges, sharing and enjoying the camaraderie with other women.
-The American Cancer Society has a program through which men and women can get one free scarf or wig.
+Most insurance plans will cover the cost of one wig.
+However, it can be fun to have more than one, allowing you to change your appearance almost daily.
+Women who have gone through chemotherapy often donate their wigs so other women can get them for free.
+Support groups may also have wig exchanges.
+These events promote camaraderie with other women.
+The American Cancer Society also has a program that offers men and women one free scarf or wig.

-For scarves, hats, and other types of head coverings, the options are nearly unlimited.
-You can find what you need through any company that sells hats and scarves, but there are also brands just for cancer patients.
+For scarves, hats, and other head coverings, the options are nearly unlimited.
+You can find them through any company that sells hats and scarves.
+However, there are also brands just for cancer patients.
 These companies provide attractive coverings that are comfortable and soft to avoid irritating sensitive skin.
-They also often make products for men, who have sometimes been left out of the cancer hair loss discussion.
+They also offer products for men, a population often left out of the cancer hair loss discussion.

 Beauty Tips for Cancer Patients

-Besides losing hair atop the head, people also lose their eyebrows and eyelashes.
+Besides losing hair on your head, cancer patients also lose their eyebrows and eyelashes.
 Their nails and skin change, too.
-A professional makeup artist or a ten-minute YouTube tutorial can teach you how to draw new eyebrows with a makeup kit.
-For their fingers, some women use nail polish to cover up damage and discoloration.
-Do not go to just any manicurist, though, unless he or she has experience working with chemotherapy patients.
-Be sure to look for nail polish that is free of toluene, formaldehyde, and other harsh chemicals.
+A professional makeup artist or ten-minute YouTube tutorial can teach you how to draw new eyebrows with a simple makeup kit.
+For fingernails, some women use nail polish to cover up damage and discoloration.
+You should avoid the manicurist, however, unless he or she has experience working with chemotherapy patients.
+Also, look for nail polish that is free of toluene, formaldehyde, and other harsh chemicals.

-For cancer patients suffering with skin issues, moisturizers and lotions can restore some skin softness without irritating it further.
-Look for products without fragrance, alcohol, sulfates, and exfoliants, as all of these can irritate skin.
-Natural makeups, like mineral powder makeup, can help you cover up any skin discoloration caused by chemotherapy.
-Again, avoid harsh chemicals, especially makeup with fragrance added.
+For cancer patients suffering with skin issues, moisturizers and lotions can restore skin softness without causing further irritation.
+Look for products without fragrance, alcohol, sulfates, and exfoliants, as these can irritate skin.
+Natural makeups, like mineral powder makeup, can help you cover up skin discoloration caused by chemotherapy.
+Again, avoid harsh chemicals, especially makeup with added fragrance.